jotacosta/change-inside-surroundings.vim/README.md

 * Given: `"The Guns of Brixton"`
 * To replace the contents of the quotes I can use: <code>ci"</code>

-**I wanted something simpler.
-This plugin provides a single command that works for all of these examples.**
+**This plugin provides a single command that works for all of these examples.**

 Currently supported surroundings are: `{}`, `()`, `""`, `><`, `[]`, `''`, \`\`